-7. Evaluating Economic Viability
+7. Evaluating Economic Viability of CHP

 There are several ways to evaluate the economic viability of a potential CHP project investment and compare multiple energy investment options.
 The two most common are payback analysis and life cycle cost (LCC) analysis.
 Both methods require determining costs, revenues incentives and savings attributable to the project, costs attributable to a baseline or alternative case, and developing net annual cash flows (pro forma).
 A more complex analysis can include state/provincial and/or federal incentives such as tax credits or renewable energy attributes where applicable.
 Key distinctions are that LCC examines the total life of the project while simple payback gives equal weight to all cash flows before the payback date and no weight to any subsequent cash flows.

 Companies frequently require that the initial outlay of any project be recoverable within some specified cutoff period of time.
 This is defined as the payback period.
 It is calculated by determining the number of years it takes before the cumulative cash flows equal the initial investment.
 Some consider just a “simple payback” where no discount rate is applied.
 Others use a “discounted payback” that recognizes the time value of money.
 Discounted payback determines how long the project pays back in terms of present value.
 In simple terms, simple payback can be defined as:

 Simple Payback Period (years) = Investment Costs ($)/Annual Savings ($/yr)